 In tight areas there is very little room to put snow.
 The driveways and mailboxes must not be blocked.
 This is especially difficult on cul-de-sacs and narrow roadways.

 The public’s transportation on main roadways must be first.
 You can help yourself if you clean your driveway snow to the far side of the drive considering the snow plow truck direction.
 This is helpful to our drivers.

 Salt prices vary year to year and are publicly bid.
-In this 2017-2018 season, we buy salt through the Stark County Engineer's office at $54.87 per ton delivered to our yard.
-Salt consumption varies based on the severity of the winter but expect Jackson to use 8,000 tons in a winter season.
+In the 2017-2018 season, we bought salt through the Stark County Engineer's office at $54.87 per ton delivered to our yard.
+Salt consumption varies based on the severity of the winter but Jackson Township expects to use 8,000 tons in a winter season.